-In this SQL Server tutorial, I will share my experience and the possible reasons behind the error “the conversion of a date data type to a DateTime data type resulted in an out-of-range value SQL“.
+In this SQL Server tutorial, I will share my experience and the possible reasons behind the error “the conversion of a date data type to a DateTime data type resulted in an out-of-range value”.

 Recently, I was working with date and time data types in SQL Server.
-I was trying to check what date and time values are valid in SQL Server when I faced the error “the conversion of a date data type to a DateTime data type resulted in an out-of-range value SQL“.
+I was trying to check which date and time values are valid in SQL Server when I encountered this error.

 The SQL query that I executed was: